whitneyburton/portfolios/students/1505/david-shim/20151002-david-shim-m3.md

   * I will be participating in the project for homeless shelters/charitable orgs led by Mitch, Alex and Max

 ## Notes
+* Mission for Mod3 was to solidify rails and learn active record.
+Really be able to use them in real world applications
+* Felt like he put in a lot more effort this module.
+* "This is what Ill be doing professionally - I should probably know what I'm doing" - Dave
+* Pivot was a good project.
+Inherited a good codebase which was nice.
+Not many issues witht the inherited code base.
+Multitenancy was tricky, but it was good to learn.
+Felt good to build a platform that is reminisant of a real world application.
+* Main challange of personal project was interpreting and translating business language for the app.
+* Really excited to see all the community involvment.
+* Would like you to try to work a lot in code quality.
+You have improved on this already, but there is still room to grow.
+This will slow you down in the long term but it will help tremendously with your growth as a developer.
+* Your UX is polished and well thought out.

 ## Outcome